Suggested Emphasis: Jesus was innocent, but he was killed.

 The soldiers put a big piece of wood from the cross on Jesus’ back and made him carry it.
 When Jesus got too tired the soldiers grabbed a man named Simon out of the crowd and made him carry Jesus’ cross.

 The soldiers took Jesus to a place called “The Skull” (in other languages this is Calvary or Golgotha).
-The soldiers took off Jesus’ clothes and cast lots (sort of like dice) to see who got to keep them.
+The soldiers took off Jesus’ clothes and cast lots (somewhat like dice) to see who got to keep them.
 They nailed big nails through Jesus’ wrists and heels to put him on the cross.
-Jesus must have really wanted stop everything then!
-Maybe he thought about all of his apostles and friends.
-Since he knew the future maybe he thought about all of us who had not been born yet.
+Jesus must have really wanted to stop everything then!
+Maybe he thought about all of his apostles and friends and others who have yet to be born.
 He must have really loved us to suffer like that!

 Jesus said to the criminal, “I tell you the truth, today you will be with me in paradise.”
 (Luke 23:43)

 God had sent his son to die for the sins of the world.
 Even though it hurt very much Jesus decided to obey God.
-Still, when he was feeling very lonely, he called out to God, “Eloi, Eloi, lama sabachthani?”
+Still, when he was feeling all alone, he called out to God, “Eloi, Eloi, lama sabachthani?”
 That means, “My God, my God, why have you forsaken me?”
 (Matthew 27:46)